paridhimaheshwari/game_ping_pong/README.md

 * It does not give hint/instructions in the beginning on how to play
 * Visual of bat and the actual batting surface are different
 * It does not save history of scores
+* It does not support versioning of the application

 # Some key programming challenges faced